CSC-WebApps/Course/HWS/HW2.md

 ![wolfmo](imgs/wolfmo.png)

-* A search user function.
+* A search user function (or populate dropdown with all users).
 * An upload file function.
 * An payment form.
 * A node.js application providing functionality REST endpoints.